Fernando Sánchez Polack

 Fernando Sánchez Polack (11 August 1920 – 24 January 1982) was a Spanish actor.
-He appeared in more than 110 films and television shows between 1959 and 1982, mostly of them as a supporting character in Spaghetti Western films.
+He appeared in more than 110 films and television shows from 1959 to 1982, mostly in supporting roles in Spaghetti Western films.
 He starred in the 1966 film La caza, which won the Silver Bear for Best Director at the 16th Berlin International Film Festival.

-On 1 December 1981 he was hospitalized from a paraplegia at Residencia Sanitaria Provincial and he died on 24 January 1982 aged 61 from a cardiac arrest.
+On 1 December 1981 he was hospitalized from a paraplegia at Residencia Sanitaria Provincial, and he died on 24 January 1982 aged 61 from cardiac arrest.